geekswimmers/geekswimmers/CONTRIBUTING.md

 ### Howto

-Once you install the extension, when you open the project vscode will notice you have the .devcontainer folder, and ask to reopen in the devcontainer.
-If you don't have the docker envt built, it will build the container, then run it and connect you.
+Once you install the extension, VSCode will notice you have the `.devcontainer` folder in the project, and ask to reopen in the `devcontainer`.
+If you don't have the docker environment built, it will build the container, then run it and connect you.

+## Continuous Integration

+We use Github Actions as continuous integration service.

+### Go Linter

+The linter is configured to run on every push and pull request, verifying the quality of the code.
+More info: https://github.com/golangci/golangci-lint-action